openhwgroup/cva6/docs/04_cv32a65x_design/source/cv32a6_execute.rst

 The load_unit module manages the data load operations.

 Before issuing a load, the load unit needs to check the store buffer for potential aliasing.
-It will insert stalls until it can't satisfy the current request.
+It inserts stalls until it can satisfy the current request.
 This means:

 * Two loads to the same address are allowed.
 * Two stores to the same address are allowed.
 * A store followed by a load to the same address can only be satisfied if the store has already been committed (marked as committed in the store buffer).